pnjeffries/Salamander-3/Newt/Newt/Readme.txt

 - New Element Coordinate Systems Display Layer.
 - Panel element orientation transferred to Robot.
 - Update options now displayed prior to updating a Robot file.
+- New 'Import Model' tool to merge two models together.
 - Bugfix: OrientateElementToVector was actually orientating towards a point.
+- Bugfix: Display refresh slowdown in shaded mode when orientation changed via the slider.